Hyungwon: 2015–2019: Monsta X, DJ work and solo activities

-2020–present: Expanding in songwriting and other solo activities
+2020–present: Expanding in songwriting, other solo activities and sub-unit debut

-In 2020, Hyungwon participated in the writing, composing, and arranging for the song "Nobody Else" for Monsta X's album Fatal Love.
-He collaborated again with Justin Oh for the track, and it is the first song in which he was involved in each aspect of the song production.
+In 2020, Hyungwon participated in the writing, composing, and arranging of the song "Nobody Else" for Monsta X's album Fatal Love.
+He collaborated again with Justin Oh for this track and it is the first song in which he was involved in each aspect of the song production.
 It was noted for showing Hyungwon's musical range when composing music, being so distinct in style from his EDM tracks as a DJ.
 In January 2021, the song charted at number ten on the Billboard World Digital Song Sales chart.

 In June 2021, Hyungwon and Minhyuk were selected as new cast members for Youtube channel Inssa Oppa.
 For the show, they transformed into different "sub-characters" for each episode to introduce the latest trends and G-Market global shop products in entertainment format.

 In July, Hyungwon with other Monsta X members' Shownu and I.M joined Pepsi's Taste of Korea summer campaign, releasing a promotional single "Summer Taste", alongside Rain, Brave Girls members' Yujeong and Yuna, and Ateez members' Hongjoong and Yunho.

 In August, MBC's Idol Radio announced its second season to begin airing on August 9, with Hyungwon as a DJ alongside his group member Joohoney.
 The program is live streamed through Universe and aired through MBC Radio.

 In November, Hyungwon starred in the new KakaoTV musical web series Fly Again as Han Yo-han, his first-ever lead role.
 It revolved around how he changed his dream, from being a genius dancer to becoming an idol upon meeting the school's dance club "Villainz".
 In December, he released an OST for the web series, titled "Picture", a dance song.

+In December, Hyungwon appeared as one of the special judges in the Mnet's dance survival program Street Dance Girls Fighter's fourth mission, with his group members Joohoney and I.M, for Monsta X's B-side song "Autobahn".

 In March 2022, Hyungwon and Minhyuk returned for the sixth season of Inssa Oppa.
 For this season, they focused on a concept of "what if" and perform situational plays on various themes, moving freely to any desired time, such as the past, present, and future.
 He tested positive for COVID-19 on March 28.